wkc1986/minimal-mistakes/_pages/about.md

 * the convergence of data and human-intuitive theory in the understanding thereof.

-I typically draw inspiration from from information theory, network theory, and statistical physics.
+I typically draw inspiration from information theory, network theory, and statistical physics, among other things.

+[These](/questions/) are some questions I sometimes think about, that may or may not ever be answered.